 - Unit 1: Portfolio of Work (60% of your final grade).
 During the course you will be expected to complete a number of themebased projects for Unit 1.
 You will explore, experiment and develop ideas in your photographic sketchbook towards a series of final photographic outcomes. - Unit 2: Externally Set Task (40% of your final grade).
-AQA will set a question paper containing a selection of starting points and you will be required to produce a personal response from one of these that you have chosen.
-You will then have a set period of preparation time before commencing a sustained and focused study in which to develop your own unaided work.
+The Exam board, AQA, will set a question paper containing a selection of starting points/themes.
+You will then have three months to research, experiment and develop ideas in order to produce a piece of artwork in the exam.